ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 >
 - Added an option to enable support for APC, buzzard, smuggler, floater, blade and all their abilities in IV and TLAD
 - Added an option to enable DSR1, grenade launcher, pipe bomb, sticky bomb, AA12 explosive shells, P90 vehicle check, partially parachute and all their abilities in IV, TLAD and TBoGT
-- Added an option to enable explosive rounds on annihilator, requires episodic weapons
+- Added an option to enable explosive rounds on annihilator in IV, requires episodic weapons
-- Added an option to enable camera bobbing in clubs, cell phone switching, altimeter in helicopters and parachute, explosive sniper and fists cheats, requires related episodic files
+- Added an option to enable camera bobbing in clubs, cell phone switching, altimeter in helicopters and parachute, explosive sniper and fists cheats in IV and TLAD, requires related episodic files
 - Added an option to raise height limit for helicopters in IV and TLAD to match TBOGT level
 - Added an option to give P90 and AA12 to SWAT and FIB and M249 to police in helicopters in IV and TLAD, requires episodic weapons
 - Added an option to disable SCO signature check, allow game to use any episodic SCO on all episodes